 You should speak with a lawyer about how to force the sale of the home and whether a court will make that order.

 If you and your spouse are separating, the best plan is to make an agreement.
-But you need to be getting along well enough to negotiate a settlement or negotiate an agreement through your lawyers.
+But you need to be getting along well enough to work out the issues, either on your own or with the help of lawyers.